-A short but beautiful hike in the Charmlee Wilderness Park, a 530 acre park on the coastal bluffs in Malibu.
+This loop trail is a short but beautiful hike in the Charmlee Wilderness Park, a 530 acre park on the coastal bluffs in Malibu.
 Beautiful grassy meadows, coastal scrub, and live oak are all highlights in this park, which also has some historic ranch ruins and a great little nature center on coastal California wildlife.
-There are plenty of trail options in this park, ranging from easy to moderate, as well as some ranger-led hikes.
-Don’t overlook Charmlee!
+There are many different trail options here, from very easy strolls to moderately longer adventures along the bluffs.

 After parking at the lot, you can explore the small but excellent Nature Center to get some history of the area, or just head south on the Old Ranch Road, which starts out paved but very quickly turns into a beautiful oak and sycamore-shaded dirt road.